Skip to content

 Additional notes

-You can disable the pride flags in the --help output by using the NO_PRIDE
+You cannot disable the pride flags in the --help output by using the NO_PRIDE environment variable.